 We estimate the cost-savings that each of the regions could generate if they were able to emulate the best performing region - in this case, Elizabeth Linden.
 This method projects the actual per person age-sex specific ACS costs for Elizabeth Linden (best performing region) onto each of the regions, but takes into account their actual age-sex distributions while aggregating costs across the different age-sex categories.

-If all 13 regions were able to replicate average ACS hospitalization costs of Elizabeth-Linden, they would have been able to decrease costs to the effect of \$93.8 million.
+If Camden was able to replicate average ACS hospitalization costs of Elizabeth-Linden, it would have been able to decrease in costs to the effect of \$7.9 million.

 Table 9.
 Annualized Cost Savings from Reducing Avoidable ED Visits